andyrids/pico-nrf24/README.md

 ### Initial Setup

 1. The `init_pico` function will initialise all GPIO pins (pin_manager/pin_manager.c) and set the correct SPI interface, baudrate and format for reading/writing to the NRF24L01 (spi_manager/spi_manager.c).
 This function will return FAIL (0), if any of the pin numbers are incorrect.
-For example, the function will check to make sure that you haven't used a CIPO pin on SPI 0 interface and a COPI pin on the SPI 1 interface (spi_manager/spi_manager.c).
+For example, the function will check to make sure that you haven't used a CIPO pin on SPI 0 interface and a COPI pin on the SPI 1 interface (spi_manager/spi_manager.c). **NOTE:** The highest baudrate I can get working correctly is 7000000Hz.
+I'm not Not sure why.

 ```C
 external_status_t init_pico(